-The weighted average fair value per share of non-employee options granted for the year ended December 31, 2005 was \$6.75.
+The weighted average fair value per share of non-employee options granted for the year ended December 31, 2005 was \$57.38.
 There were no stock options granted to non-employees during the years ended December 31, 2004 or 2006 or during the three months ended March 31, 2006 or 2007.

 As part of the process of preparing its consolidated financial statements, the Company is required to estimate its income taxes in each of the jurisdictions in which it operates.
 The Company follows SFAS No. 109, "Accounting for Income Taxes" (SFAS 109).
 This process requires the Company to estimate its actual current tax exposure while assessing its temporary differences resulting from the differing treatment of items, such as deferred revenue, for tax and accounting purposes.
 These differences have resulted in deferred tax assets and liabilities, which are included in the Company's consolidated balance sheets.
 The Company recorded a valuation allowance to reduce its deferred tax assets to the amount that is more likely than not to be realized.
 The Company considered forecasted earnings, future taxable income, the mix of earnings in the jurisdictions in which it operates, and prudent and feasible tax planning strategies in determining the need for a valuation allowance.
 In the event the Company were to determine that it would not be able to realize all or part of the net deferred tax assets in the future, an adjustment to the net deferred tax assets would be charged to earnings in the period in which such determination is made.
-Likewise, if the Company were later to determine that it is more likely than not that the net deferred tax assets would be realized, the Company must be able to generate sufficient taxable income in the tax jurisdictions in which the net deferred tax assets are located.
+Likewise, if the Company were later to determine that it is more likely than not that the net deferred tax assets to be realized, the Company would reverse the applicable portion of the previously provided valuation allowance.
+In order for the net deferred tax assets to be realized, the Company would reverse the applicable portion of the previously provided valuation allowance.
+In order for the net deferred tax assets to be realized, the Company would reverse the applicable portion of the previously provided valuation allowance.
+In order for the net deferred tax assets to be realized, the Company must be able to generate sufficient taxable income in the tax jurisdictions in which the net deferred tax assets are located.